 config directory would be accessible to the application running in the container, enabling on-the-fly adjustments without necessitating a rebuild of the Docker image.

-This makes your Docker images more versatile and simplifies the process of managing configurations across various environments.
+This makes our Docker images more versatile and simplifies the process of managing configurations across various environments.

 11. Use the --squash Flag During Build

---squash flag is a Docker build option that allows you to merge all the layers created during the build process into a single new layer.
+--squash flag is a Docker build option that allows us to merge all the layers created during the build process into a single new layer.

 This can be particularly helpful for reducing the image size because it removes all the intermediate layers and data that aren't needed in the final image.